 Among the prize winners was Joseph Beck & Sons.
 They were awarded a medal for “merit and quality” for their Beckmore brand whiskey, bestowed by the tasting judges of the Paris Exposition.
 It is unclear, however, if this award represented a top ranked gold medal, or a lesser silver or bronze.
-Shown here is the silver medal given at the event.
 The rank apparently made no difference to the Becks.
-They made the success of their Paris excursion a centerpiece of their subsequent merchandising, displaying the honor on their letterhead and advertising it on shot glasses given to favored customers.
+They made the success of their Paris excursion a centerpiece of their subsequent merchandising, displaying the honor on their letterhead, whiskey labels, and advertising it on shot glasses given to favored customers.

 The Beck family’s prize-winning Beckmore Rye also resonated with the fanciest restaurants in New York City.
-Shown below is the front of a menu for the Terrace Garden Restaurant, located at 58th Street and Lexington Avenue.
-Inside, Beckmore Rye was the first whiskey to be recommended to diners.
+At the Terrace Garden Restaurant, located at 58th Street and Lexington Avenue, Beckmore Rye was the first whiskey to be recommended to diners.
 A shot cost fifteen cents, equivalent to $3.75 today.
-Note that the menu with its art nouveau motif is reminiscent of the program for the Paris Exposition above.

 Unfortunately the Exposition itself had not been a financial success; only about two-thirds of the expected public attended.
 It had been so expensive to build the elaborate pavilions and to operate them that the cost per visitor ended up about six hundred francs more than the price of admission.
 This lack of attendance may have been in Dr. Wiley’s mind when he cautiously summed up the final impact of the Becks' and other whiskey exhibits: “Whether or not the exhibition of our whiskies will command a European market will be a matter for the future to decide, but it is gratifying to our distillers to know that so fine a showing was made and so much attention called to this project.”